Experience Computer Science & Coding Academy

 Are you fascinated by the potential of computers?
-We created the Computer Science Academy especially for bright 15-18 year olds to bring the fields of Computing, IT and Programming to life, and help you discover if pursuing studies or work in computer science is the right path for you
+We created the Experience Computer Science & Coding Academy especially for 15-18 year olds to bring the fields of Computing, IT and Programming to life, and help you discover if pursuing studies or work in computer science is the right path for you

 Computer Science Summer School

-Welcome to the Computer Science Academy.
+Welcome to the Experience Computer Science & Coding Academy.
 This two-week course is a practical, hands-on opportunity for you to get to grips with the basics of programming, web design, and the future of artificial intelligence

 This course is perfect for you if you’re considering: